Put your wallet away! With so many kid-friendly free things to do in Seattle, you won’t need it

 Related: 7 Great Indie Bookstores for Pint-Sized Bookworms

 2. Get OutsideiStock

 Speaking of storytime, families can also get outside and get reading when they check out the latest Pop-Up StoryWalk installation along a trail or at a nearby park.
 If one isn’t installed, you can still take the kids on a hike at one of our favorite city trails.
-The trails at Discovery Park, Seward Park, and the UW Arboretum never get old, and neither does a trip out to Maple Leaf to check out the Gnomes Trail.
+The trails at Discovery Park, Seward Park, and the UW Arboretum never get old, and neither does a trip out to Maple Valley to check out the Gnomes Trail.
 If you’ve got a Discover Pass, you can chase waterfalls near Seattle with the kids pretty much all year long.

 Even if you don’t, you can hike with a Park Ranger on the Eastside.
 The City of Bellevue offers free ranger programs at Lewis Creek, Mercer Slough, and Lake Hills Greenbelt multiple times each month.
 While programs vary, and do require pre-registration, they’re all family-friendly and are a great excuse to get the kids outside.

 Not so into hiking?
 Try a family bike ride.